mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 ### contentful tenancy

 !!!
 TODO
-    describe/link to how contentful is structured and how that relates to MACH composer projects.
+    describe/link to how contentful is structured and how that relates to MACH Composer projects.

 ### Amplience tenancy